OVERVIEW OF

 From may till october 2004 I spend many afternoons with Ronnie Goldstein-van Cleef (1921-2008).
 The interviews are intense.
 Gradually appears an image of Ronnie Goldsteins youth and war trauma's and how they dominate her life.
 Her fruitless longing for her morthers love is a central theme in our conversations.

 Ronnie Goldstein-van Cleef is born in 1921 in a prosperous liberal Jewish family.
 At the outbreak of the Second World War Ronnie is nineteen years old.
 She joins a Dutch resistance group which is helping Jews to hide.
 In 1944 she is betrayed and – via transit camp Westerbork – transported to Auschwitz.
-After two months she is evacuated to camp Libau where she stays six months.
+After two months she is evacuated to camp Liebau where she stays six months.
 Thanks to the strong bond between the Dutch women she survives the horrors.

 She elaborates on her post war life: on the cold reception in the Netherlands, her pain about the lack of compassion of her mother (who was hiding during the war), her grief about the loss of her father, family members and friends, her two marriages, health problems, survival guilt and psychotherapies.
 She expresses her emotions in poems and drawings.

 During our numerous conversations Ronnie Goldstein sorted out many issues about her life.
 Looking back she understands which events were decisive in her life.
-The love of her so called "camp mothers" - the older women in the barracks of Auschwitz and Libau - compensated for what she missed at home.
+The love of her so called "camp mothers" - the older women in the barracks of Auschwitz and Liebau - compensated for what she missed at home.
 Due to this love she got "a kind of endurance".
 She states:

 "At home was prosperity and abundance.
 I lacked nothing.
 The moment I wanted something it was there.
 But sometimes I was so miserable that I wanted to be dead.
 In the concentration camp I was cold.
 I was hungry.
 Dead was lurking everywhere.
 But there was solidarity, warmth and protection.
 And there I fought to stay alive."